This sweet butternut squash pie is served in a gluten-free pecan crust

 About the recipe

-If you are looking for a subtle change in the traditional Thanksgiving spread or simply a little tired of pumpkin-flavored everything in the fall season, then this butternut squash pie is just for you.
-The simple gluten-free pecan crust comes together in minutes and adds texture to the sweet custard filling.
-This recipe can be ahead of time, and you can easily jazz it up with a dollop of fresh whipped cream and sprinkle of cinnamon.
+This fresh take on pumpkin pie is baked in a gluten-free pecan crust, which comes together in minutes and adds texture to the sweet custard filling.
+You can easily jazz it up with a dollop of fresh whipped cream and a sprinkle of cinnamon.
 The pie will keep for a week tightly wrapped in the fridge.

 Serves: 8 to 10